CULTURE CAMPS & OTHER GREAT EVENTS

 Snow Mountain Ranch, Fraser, CO

 REECA is a culturally and educationally rich heritage camp for all members of the family to enjoy.
 Every year participants eat food from the region, learn traditional folk dances, and learn to speak common Russian phrases.
 Different parts of the vast REECA region are highlighted each year and workshops are offered for each age level, children, teens, and parents- based upon each group’s needs and interests.
-This year REECA will connect our children with their birth countries with our 2013 camp theme “Festivals and Holidays”!
-Children, teens, and parents will enjoy a full year of holidays from over a dozen countries all in one weekend.
-Some of these may be familiar but other traditions may be those you will experience for the first time.
-Have you heard the stories and learned the winter holiday traditions of Grandfather Frost and the Snow Maiden?
-Do you know about the Maslenitsa or Pancake Week ?
-YUM!
-How about Cosmonauts Day, or Name Day?
+This year REECA will connect our children with their birth countries with our camp theme “The Olympics,” which of course is apropros with this winter’s game sin Sochi, Russia!
+Children, teens, and parents will enjoy discovering Olympic sports and athletes from over a dozen REECA countries all in one weekend.
+Have you heard the inspirational stories of the Olympic athletes?
+Do you know what the top Olympic sports are for the REECA countries and what it’s like to actually try them?
+What do the athletes eat?
+What music is played when they stand at the top of the Olympic pedestal?
+Who are some REECA adoptees who went on to become Olympic athletes?
+Come to camp and have fun experiencing the Olympics from the REECA perspective.

 Kerhonkson.
 New York